REGISTER ONLINE BY DECEMBER 31, 2025!

 What is it?

-This category is open to students who have completed major design or technology projects in areas including Costume, Lighting, Projection, Scenic, and Sound Design.
+This category is open to students who have completed major design or technology projects in areas including Costume, Lighting, Scenic, Sound, and Projection Design.
 Students will present a design project, comprised of materials which clearly tell the story of the process, evolution, and art of the design.
-A team of theatre design and technology respondents will serve as selection panelists and respond to the projects.
+A team of professional theatre design and technology respondents will serve as selection panelists and give feedback on the projects.

 Eligibility